Wrist Pain From Lifting: All Your Questions Answered

 How long does it take for a wrist strained during lifting to heal?

-Mild strains can take about 1-6 weeks to heal, but more serious injuries can take as long as 6 months.
-If your pain is serious, the best person to give you a specific period would be your doctor.
+Mild strains can take about 1-6 weeks to heal, but more serious injuries can take as long as 6 months or longer to heal.
+If your pain is serious, the best person to give you a specific prognosis would be your doctor.

 It’s time to contact your doctor if you’re experiencing any of these: